• Skip to primary navigation

 A bundt cake topped with white glaze, raspberries and lemon on a pink plate.

-Back to this cake though- the recipe makes a super soft and moist pound-style cake finished with a delicate sugar glaze.
 Lemon zest brings fresh citrusy flavors while pure lemon extract intensifies, making the lemon flavor even bolder and brighter.
+The raspberries take it up a notch and add another flavor profile and gorgeous color!

 • You’ll make a glazed raspberry lemon cake entirely from scratch, and that’s something to be proud of!